-These performance1 issues can have negative consequences that often disproportionately affect individuals belonging to disadvantaged groups.
-For instance, in 2018 an innocent individual from an ethnic minority community was arrested and held in custody as a result of being falsely identified as a suspect in a theft investigation in which facial recognition technology was used.
-This example2 shows how important it is that experts at comparing faces review the outputs of facial recognition systems and avoid automation bias - blindly relying on results generated by automated systems.
-In fact, although AI systems developers have made efforts to train algorithms using more representative databases, automatic identification is prone to errors and the results should be reviewed by facial experts before any conclusions are drawn or action is taken.
-This will enable the risk of a false identification - which could lead to harmful consequences such as the wrongful arrest of an individual - to be kept to a minimum.
+To avoid performance issues and their potential negative impacts on individuals and groups, it is important that users of facial recognition systems are experts at performing a comparison of faces image-to-image using rigorous morphological analysis.
+These experts, usually called face examiners, review the outputs of facial recognition systems to avoid automation bias - blindly relying on results generated by automated systems.

+In fact, although AI systems developers have made efforts to train algorithms using more representative databases, automatic identification is prone to errors and the results should be reviewed by facial examiners before any conclusions are drawn or action is taken.
+This will enable the risk of false identification - which could lead to harmful consequences such as the wrongful arrest of an individual - to be kept to a minimum.